Orwell Astronomical Society (Ipswich)

 1978

-Other major items of work were also undertaken during the year.
 Throughout the summer, the decorating parties did their customary work and, from late summer until November, a professional electrician engaged by Orwell Park School completely rewired the observatory tower, replacing all fittings, conduit and cable.

 1979

-Another area that benefitted from significant repair and refurbishment during the year was the Orwell Park clock tower.
+Besides the observatory, another area that benefitted from significant repair and refurbishment during the year was the Orwell Park clock tower.
 Tomline had commissioned Adam Thomson of New Bond Street, London to build the clock in 1859.
 It benefits from a quarter-hour chime and an hourly chime sequence played on 16 bells.
 It is mounted in a square tower some 15 m high, driving four faces.
 At the top of the tower is a small viewing platform from which, no doubt, Tomline and his guests enjoyed the view over his estates.
 Unfortunately, many birds had nested in the tower and the associated twigs and other detritus had jammed the clock mechanism, preventing it from functioning.
 (Fortunately, the bells of the chime remained in good condition.)
 Starting in April 1979, Martin Cook and David Barnard spent many evenings and weekends working to renovate the mechanism and finally, in September of the year, their efforts were successful, the clock running to within one second a day, the quarter-hour chime functioning and the hourly chiming mechanism only awaiting the provision of new steel springs before it could be brought back to life.
-Figures 6-9 show the tower and the clock mechanism itself.
-(The wires running vertically upwards from the mechanism in figure 7 are to actuate strikers on the 16 bells producing the hourly chime.)
+Figures 3-6 show the tower and the clock mechanism itself.
+(The wires running vertically upwards from the mechanism in figure 4 are to actuate strikers on the 16 bells producing the hourly chime.)

-Clock_tower_20100722_JMA_S1053579.jpg Fig 6.
+Clock_tower_20100722_JMA_S1053579.jpg Fig 3.
 One of the clock faces and, below it, Tomline's initials carved in masonry.
 (James Appleton, 22 July 2010.)

-Clock_DB_winding.jpg Fig 7.
+Clock_DB_winding.jpg Fig 4.
 David Barnard winding the clock.
 (Martin Cook, 1970s.)

-Clock_mechanism.jpg Fig 8.
+Clock_mechanism.jpg Fig 5.
 The clock mechanism.
 (Martin Cook, 1970s.)

-Clock_paddle.jpg Fig 9.
+Clock_paddle.jpg Fig 6.
 The speed-control paddle.
 (Martin Cook, 1970s.)

 1981